Federer and Djokovic cruise, Stosur stunned at U.S. Open

 The 32-year-old Federer won the last of his five U.S. Open titles in 2008 but the Swiss master said he had lost none of his love of the game, ripping 35 winners in his win over Zemlja.

 "I'm in a good spot right now.
-I want to enjoy it as long as it lasts," Federer said.
+I want to enjoy it as long as it lasts," Federer said after the match was moved to Tuesday after being washed out on Monday evening.

-Twelve months after her agonising defeat in the women's final, Victoria Azarenka made a triumphant return to Arthur Ashe Stadium, chalking up a rare double-bagel win by thrashing Germany's Dinah Pfizenmaier 6-0 6-0 in just over an hour.

-Italy's Sara Errani showed why she is looming as a real contender as she also handed out a 6-0 6-0 thrashing to her Australian opponent Olivia Rogowska, who got into the draw as a 'lucky loser' when Japan's Ayumi Morita withdrew.

 Former world number one Caroline Wozniacki survived a tough examination to join grand slam winners Petra Kvitova and Ana Ivanovic in the second round.